soAcademy/todo-api/README.md

-# To do list server
+# To do list service

-This is a simple to do list server for learning HTTP method
+This is a simple to do list service for learning HTTP method

-Run the to do server with
+Run the to do service with

 ```js
 npm install